 He recently conducted: La Traviata at the Ravenna Festival and in Parma with the Fondazione Arturo Toscanini; Werther at the Bayerische Staatsoper; La Damnation de Faust at the Dresden Semperoper; Iphigénie en Tauride at the Palau de les Arts in Valencia; I Pagliacci and Adriana Lecouvreur in Florence; Cyrano in Paris and Valencia; Turandot, Lucia di Lammermoor, Carmen, La Traviata and Manon Lescaut at the Staatstheater in Stuttgart; Le Nozze di Figaro at the Washington Opera; Rigoletto and La Traviata in Turin; Turandot, Manon Lescaut and a gala concert in Warsaw; Carmen in Dresden and in Oman; Thaïs in Valencia; Aida in Oman; Carmen at the Opernhaus in Zurich; Manon Lescaut in Dreden; Les Contes d’Hoffmann in San Francisco.

 Recent highlights include: Thais at the Salzburg Festival and in Barcelona; a new production of Coppellia at La Scala Milan; Manon in Bilbao; La File du Regiment in Gran Canaria; Il Trovatore and Tosca in Helsinki and Romeo et Juliette in Beijing.
-He is Principal Guest Condudctor of the Finnish National Opera and conducted ‘Don Giovanni’ and ‘La Boheme’ this season.
+He is Principal Guest Conductor of the Finnish National Opera and conducted ‘Don Giovanni’ and ‘La Boheme’ last season.

 “Tuesday’s official first night in Birmingham was musically so superb that only the most determinedly mean-minded curmudgeon could deny that they had been present at the unveiling of a little masterpiece.
 Everything was right; the conductor, the orchestra, the carefully prepared singers all caught at just the right stage of their careers.